danfuzz/samizdat/doc/samizdat-0-lib/value.md

 Returns the type tag of the given arbitrary value.
 For transparent values, this returns the type tag the value was constructed with, as a regular value.
-For opaque values, this returnsa value of type `Type`.
+For opaque values, this returns a value of type `Type`.

+**Note:** It is invalid to construct a transparent value with a type tag of type `Type`.

 <br><br>